 The Mid-Atlantic Dharma Celebration is an annual regional event that includes Buddhist teachings, meditations, and a blessing ceremony called an empowerment.
 An empowerment is a blissful guided meditation through which we receive powerful blessings that enrich our body speech and mind.

-This year, Kadam Morten will grant the empowerment of Buddha Maitreya and give teachings on Sustaining Love in Difficult Times.
+This year, Kadam Morten will grant the empowerment of Medicine Buddha and give teachings on Healing Ourselves and Others.

 Inspired by the Kindness of Our Venerable Spiritual Guide